-- 67. An overview of the process to form the opinion as to whether the firm was in compliance with the relevant CASS rules throughout and at the end of the period and the relevant considerations relating to various stages in the process is depicted in the diagram in Appendix 1. - 68.
-The nature and extent of the CASS auditor's work will be a matter of judgment based, among other things, on its assessment of "assurance engagement risk".
-That is the risk that the CASS auditor expresses an unmodified opinion that the firm has maintained systems adequate to enable it to comply with relevant CASS rules during the period or that it was in compliance with the relevant rules at the period end, when reporting to the FCA, in circumstances where such opinions are not correct. - 69.
+- 67. An overview of the process to form the opinion as to whether the firm has maintained systems adequate to enable it to comply with the relevant CASS rules for the period and that it was in compliance with the rules at the end of the period, along with the relevant considerations relating to various stages in the process, is depicted in the diagram in Appendix 1. - 68.
+The nature and extent of the CASS auditor's work will be a matter of professional judgment based, among other things, on its assessment of "assurance engagement risk".
+That is the risk that the CASS auditor expresses an unmodified opinion that the firm has maintained systems adequate to enable it to comply with the relevant CASS rules during the period or that it was in compliance with the relevant rules at the end of the period, when reporting to the FCA, in circumstances where such opinions are not correct. - 69.
 Assurance engagement risk with respect to engagements to express a reasonable assurance opinion with respect to Client Assets can be represented by the following components:

-a.
-Inherent risk: the risk of the management of the firm not preventing noncompliance with the CASS rules and other relevant FCA rules that are applicable to the firm due to the underlying susceptibility of the behaviour of the regulated firm to non-compliance with all of the assertions and related criteria under the applicable rules before the application of internal controls;

-b.
-Control risk: the risk that a breach of the CASS rules that could be significant in the context of the assertions (see paragraph 70) will not be prevented, or detected and corrected, on a timely basis by related internal controls;

-c.
-Detection risk: the risk that the CASS auditor will not detect a significant breach of the CASS Rules and, therefore, fail to report the breach to the FCA; and d.
-Evaluation risk: the risk that the practitioner will fail to measure or evaluate accurately, the underlying subject matter against the criteria.

-- 70. The assertions and the related criteria that are applicable to the engagement may comprise a combination of: - a.
+- a.
+Inherent risk: the risk of the management of the firm not preventing non-compliance with the CASS rules and other relevant FCA rules that are applicable to the firm due to the underlying susceptibility of the behaviour of the regulated firm to non-compliance with all of the assertions and related criteria under the applicable rules before the application of internal controls; - b.
+Control risk: the risk that a breach of the CASS rules that could be significant in the context of the assertions (see paragraph 70) will not be prevented, or detected and corrected, on a timely basis by related internal controls; - c.
+Detection risk: the risk that the CASS auditor will not detect a significant breach of the CASS Rules and will, therefore, fail to report the breach to the FCA; and - d.
+Evaluation risk: the risk that the CASS auditor will fail to measure or evaluate accurately, the underlying subject matter against the criteria. - 70.
+The assertions and the related criteria that are applicable to the engagement may comprise a combination of: - a.
 Applicable provisions of the CASS rules; - b.
-Other relevant FCA rules contained in other FCA Sourcebooks that are applicable to the firm in the context of the engagement; - c.
-Waivers and Modifications granted to the firm by the FCA; and - d.
+Waivers and Modifications granted to the firm by the FCA; and - c.
 Individual guidance from the FCA to a firm. - 71.
-In overview, building on the understanding of the firm's business model, in order to assess assurance engagement risk with respect to each of the above components the CASS auditor:

-a.
-Establishes those FCA rules (especially the CASS rules) which are relevant to the firm's circumstances, systems and procedures;

-b.
-Establishes any other applicable criteria;

-c.
-In respect of each relevant rule and other criterion, establishes what the objectives of the firm's related controls should be (control objectives) in order to ensure compliance by the firm with the relevant rule, waiver, modification or guidance;

-d.
-Carries out a risk assessment and establishes appropriate quality control to address detection and evaluation risk; and e.
+In overview, building on the understanding of the firm's business model, in order to assess assurance engagement risk with respect to each of the above components the CASS auditor: - Establishes those FCA rules (especially the CASS rules) which are relevant to the firm's circumstances, systems and procedures; - b.
+Establishes any other applicable criteria; - c.
+In respect of each relevant rule and other criterion, establishes what the objectives of the firm's related controls should be (control objectives) in order to ensure compliance by the firm with the relevant rule, waiver, modification or guidance; - d.
+Carries out a risk assessment and establishes appropriate quality control to address detection and evaluation risk; and - e.
 Determines the nature and extent of assurance procedures that will provide sufficient appropriate assurance evidence that the firm has met the relevant control objectives for the assertions and criteria.

-Assessing CASS Assurance Engagement Risk Inherent risk and control risk
+Assessing CASS Assurance Engagement Risk

+Inherent risk and control risk